dxu/pew-examples/README.md

-# examples

-A repository of examples for [pew](https://github.com/apophanystudios/pew).
+# DEPRECATED.
+Please see [pew.js](https://github.com/dxu/pew) for the latest examples.